Quelklef/templates/README.md

 My personal template library

-- `porygon` - a purescript/nix template
+- `porygon`: Purescript/Nix.
+Appropriate for both webapps and JS executables.

-Install `command.nix` with `nix-env` to have a template-cloning command.
+Install with `nix-env -if ./command.nix`, and then run `q.init-template`.